tecnico-sec/Firewall/README.md

 `fwbuilder` requires that the machine accepts ssh connections in order to install new firewall rules.

-- Create a folder to store the firewall rules (in the shell execute:
+- Create a folder to store the firewall rules (in the shell execute):

     ```bash
     $ sudo mkdir /etc/fw
+    $ sudo chmod seed.root /etc/fw
     ```

 - Create a new TCP service with destination port 22 (_Object -> New Object -> New TCP service_).
 Call it, for example, _TCP-AcceptSSH_.